Schönhof (Görlitz): 18th century and later

-GDR, Reunification and Silesian Museum
+East Germany, reunification and Silesian Museum

-In GDR times, the building fell into disrepair.
+In East Germany times, the building fell into disrepair.
 Between 1977 and 1989 there were several attempts to renovate the building.
 But only extensive architectural investigations could be made and paintings on walls and beamed ceilings were uncovered.
 With the German Reunification there were money and materials to renovate the building fundamentally and professionally.
 Thus, the turret of 1617 and a new gable were built in 1995.
 The latter was constructed freely and without historical basis.

 In 2006 after extensive restoration, the building became the seat of the Silesian Museum in Görlitz.
 In 2000m² all important topics of Silesian cultural history are presented.
 The design system for the exhibition had to do justice to the special character of the building and not obscure the precious paintings.
 Except for a fire extinguisher, nothing may hang on the walls.
 The exhibits are displayed in showcases, from the inside of which the lighting must also come.

 From private donations of Silesian cultural property and especially with permanent loans from the federal government, more than 12,000 exhibits were collected in Görlitz.
 The special feature of the "German Central Museum of Silesia" is its structure: this institution is supported by the government of Germany, the state of Saxony, the town of Görlitz and the Territorial Association of Silesia.